-Demographic data is from American Community Survey (ACS) five-year estimates, 2015-19.
-Margins of error are at the 90 percent confidence level.

-The minority population includes those who identify as Hispanic or Latino/a/x and/or a race other than White.
-A person is considered to have a low income if their annual family income is less than or equal to 200 percent of the poverty level for their family size.
-People with LEP are those who speak English less than very well.
-LEP status is calculated for the population age five and older and poverty status is calculated for those whose poverty status can be determined.

-Duxbury, Hanover, Pembroke, and Stoughton transitioned out of the Boston Region MPO in Federal Fiscal Year 2018, so work product totals for some subregions may have changed from previous UPWPs.
+- Demographic data is from American Community Survey (ACS) five-year estimates, 2014-18.
+Margins of error are at the 90 percent confidence level. - MPO staff tabulates limited English proficiency (LEP) for the population age five and older, and minority and poverty status for the entire population.
+A person in the MPO region is considered low income if their annual family income is 200 percent or less of the national poverty level based on family size. - People with LEP are those that speak English less than very well, according to the ACS. - People who identify as minority are those who identify as Hispanic or Latino/a/x and/or Black or African American, Asian, American Indian or Alaska Native, or Native Hawaiian or other Pacific Islander. - Duxbury, Hanover, Pembroke, and Stoughton transitioned out of the Boston Region MPO in Federal Fiscal Year 2018, so work product totals for some subregions may have changed from previous UPWPs.